 Unfortunately, no. All living learning communities require participating students to live in different residence halls, so students are not able to do multiple LLCs.

 Students pay $400 per semester in Grand Challenges.

 You will be given specific instructions on how to accept or decline in your invitation letter.
 For early action, we request that you respond by April 20th and for regular admits, by May 1st.

 Yes, you’re still a member of the Freshman Experience program if you participate in Grand Challenges.
 As such, you’ll have fantastic Peer Leaders (PLs) on your floor, opportunities to sign up for a meal plan, and access to the support and resources that the Freshman Experience program gives you.

 No worries!
-When you decide to join Grand Challenges, we will work with housing to make sure that you are placed in Howell with everyone else.
+When you decide to join Grand Challenges, we will work with housing to make sure that you are placed in Howell or Cloudman with everyone else.

-An important part of creating a living-learning community is developing connections and shared experiences outside of the classroom, so all Grand Challenges participants are required to live in Howell.
+An important part of creating a living-learning community is developing connections and shared experiences outside of the classroom, so all Grand Challenges participants are required to live in either Howell or Cloudman.

-Unfortunately, Howell is reserved for Grand Challenges participants only.
+Unfortunately, Howell and Cloudman are reserved for Grand Challenges participants only.
 Keep in mind that if you both live on East Campus, you will probably be within 400 yards of their dorm.
 If you think your friends might be interested in learning to solve the world’s problems, have them apply by the deadline, and we will take a look at their application.